rectorphp/rector/README.md

 ## How to Apply Coding Standards?

-Rector uses [nikic/php-parser](https://github.com/nikic/PHP-Parser/), that build on technology called *abstract syntax tree*) technology* (AST).
+Rector uses [nikic/php-parser](https://github.com/nikic/PHP-Parser/), that build on technology called *abstract syntax tree* (AST).
 AST doesn't care about spaces and produces mall-formatted code.
 That's why your project needs to have coding standard tool and set of rules, so it can make refactored nice and shiny again.

 Don't have any coding standard tool?
 Add [EasyCodingStandard](https://github.com/Symplify/EasyCodingStandard) and use prepared [`ecs-after-rector.php`](/ecs-after-rector.php) set.